How To Make A Vegan Christmas Dinner

 To keep the boozy beverages simple, pick from the huge selection of vegan wine and bubbly that is available in all supermarkets.

-If you’re after something a bit more homemade, a sustainable vegan Christmas cocktail is a great option.
+If you’re after something a bit more homemade, a sustainable Christmas cocktail is a great option.
+Check out these festive vegan recipes.

 The Paloma is refreshing, festive and won't weigh you down too much before dinner.
 Find the recipe here.